How to Wear More Color to Work

 Tip #3: Buy clothes that aren’t black, beige, or denim.

 You can’t wear more color if you don’t buy more color.
-This sounds obvious, but believe me, your closet is not going to magically produce a sunflower yellow cardigan this spring if you don’t buy one.
+This sounds obvious, but believe me, your closet is not going to magically produce a sunflower yellow cardigan if you don’t buy one.
 The next time you purchase something, get it in red.
 Repeat that process enough times, and you’ll have options.
 Still nervous?
 Try picking up an item you already love in a bolder color.
 If your favorite black pants come in rust, get a pair of those, too.
 The next time you reach for the black pants, wear the rust ones instead.

 Tip #4: Experiment with neutrals.